 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-After viewing the assigned presentation, the student will answer questions about the presentations in a 2 1/2 to 3-page paper.
-Answers to the questions must be well-organized and use proper grammar.
-Templates for the student's responses are provided for each presentation.
-(FSLO: CGE 1, 2, 3, 5.)
+After viewing the assigned presentations, the student will answer questions about the presentations in a 3 – 5 page paper.
+Answers must be well organized and use proper grammar.
+(FSLO: CGE 1, 2, 3, 5)

-The student will view Watch: World View I and Watch: World View II in the Learn items for Module 6: Week 6.
+The student will view Watch: World View I and Watch: World View II in the Learn items for the assigned module: week.
 The Watch items will discuss the link between competing worldviews and various political ideologies.
 The student will then complete Quiz: World View I and Quiz: World View II.
 Each quiz will consist of 25 multiple-choice questions, is open-book/open notes, is limited to 2 hours, and allows for 2 attempts.
-(FSLO: CGE 1, 3.)
+(FSLO: CGE 1, 3)